airlift/airlift/README.md

 Airlift is a framework for building REST services in Java.

-This project is used as the foundation for distributed systems like [Presto](https://prestosql.io).
+This project is used as the foundation for distributed systems like [Trino (formerly PrestoSQL)](https://trino.io).